dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.md

 ## Checking GPI0

-This page assumes that you have macOS installed as well as [IORegistryExplorer](https://github.com/khronokernel/IORegistryClone/blob/master/ioreg-302.zip)
+This page assumes that you have macOS installed as well as [IORegistryExplorer](https://github.com/khronokernel/IORegistryClone/blob/master/ioreg-302.zip).

-The first thing which should be checked is the GPI0 device, which is required for VoodooI2C.
+The first thing to check is whether the GPI0 device exists, which is required for VoodooI2C.
 The best way to check this is working is to use IORegistryExplorer.

 ![](../../images/Laptops/trackpad-md/gpio-enabled.png)

 Here, we can see that VoodooGPIO is attached to GPI0 so no edits are needed for GPI0.
 If this is the case for you, you can skip to the [next section](#enabling-trackpad).

-If VoodooGPIO isn't attached, then you may need to modify the `_STA` method in the `GPI0` device.
-In that case, you will need to find the GPI0 device in ACPI.
+If VoodooGPIO isn't attached, then you may need to modify some values to enable the `GPI0` device.
+In that case, you will need to find the GPI0 device in your DSDT.

-First open your decompiled DSDT you got from [Dumping the DSDT](/Manual/dump.md) and [Decompiling and Compiling](/Manual/compile.md) with either MaciASL(if in macOS) or any other text editor if in Windows or Linux (VSCode has an [ACPI extension](https://marketplace.visualstudio.com/items?itemName=Thog.vscode-asl) that can also help).
+First open your decompiled DSDT you got from [Dumping the DSDT](/Manual/dump.md) and [Decompiling and Compiling](/Manual/compile.md) with either MaciASL (if in macOS) or any other text editor if in Windows or Linux (VSCode has an [ACPI extension](https://marketplace.visualstudio.com/items?itemName=Thog.vscode-asl) that can also help).

 Next search for `Device (GPI0)`.
 You should get a result similar to this:

 ![](../../images/Laptops/trackpad-md/gpi0-2.png)

-We can see that `_STA` method, which enables or disable the GPI0 device:
+Below is the `_STA` method, which enables or disable the GPI0 device:

 ```
 Method (_STA, 0, NotSerialized)